akr4m/Bangla-Datetime-Format/README.md

 ## Contributing to Library

-If you find a bug or want to add a feature to EasyBanglaDate, great!
+If you find a bug or want to add a feature to BanglaDatetimeFormat, great!
 In order to make it easier and quicker for me to verify and merge changes in, it would be amazing if you could follow these few basic steps:

 1. Fork the project.
 2. **Branch out into a new branch. `git checkout -b name_of_new_feature_or_bug`**